Procedural Direction WC4 – Work injury damages

 (a) direct one or more parties to provide further information or submissions, or

-(b) list the objection for a hearing via teleconference.
+(b) list the objection for a hearing via an online conference (via audio or audio-visual link).

-- Mediation in the Commission is a fair, unbiased and informal process in which parties, with the assistance of a mediator, have the opportunity to identify the issues in dispute, develop options, consider alternatives, and endeavour to reach an agreed outcome that permanently resolves a claim for workplace injury damages.
+42. Mediation in the Commission is a fair, unbiased and informal process in which parties, with the assistance of a mediator, can identify the issues in dispute, develop options, consider alternatives, and endeavour to reach an agreed outcome that permanently resolves a claim for workplace injury damages.

 (a) a claimant does not need to refer a matter for mediation where the defendant has failed to respond to a pre-filing statement within 42 days after it was served, and